Firstly, we have total control of the casting process important for ensuring consistency in the quality of aluminium logs we produce for extrusion.

 McKechnie Aluminium is the only company in New Zealand to have its own on-site tool room with heat treatment facilities for producing dies for the extrusion process.
 Some tooling manufacture is also outsourced for certain complex profiles where specialist expertise may be required.

 An on-site die correction team is also present to ensure the extrusion is within tolerance and customer's specifications at all times.

 Being New Zealand’s first extruder, McKechnie Aluminium prides itself in providing quality extrusion to the market.
-Our 3 presses are well maintained and provide the most comprehensive options for extrusion in New Zealand.
+Our two presses are well maintained and provide the most comprehensive options for extrusion in New Zealand.

 McKechnie Aluminium Solutions operates two extrusion presses.
 1 x 7 inch and 1 x 9 inch with 10 inch capability for certain shapes.
 Our 9 inch press is state of the art and provides local options for supply of larger and heavier extrusion designs.